-Location: Southwestern Europe, bordering the North Atlantic Ocean, west of Spain.
+Location: Portugal is in southwestern Europe, bordering the North Atlantic Ocean, west of Spain.

 Area: 35,556 square miles (92,090 square kilometers).
 Slightly smaller than Indiana.

-Climate: Maritime temperate; cool and rainy in north, warmer and drier in south.
+Climate: Portugal’s climate is maritime temperate.
+It is generally cool and rainy in the north of the country, and warmer and drier in the south.

 Time Zone: UTC 0 (5 hours ahead of Washington, DC during Standard Time)